rocket5imon/UserManuals/SimonDaykin.md

 # Simon Daykin - README / User Manual
 ---
 ## Introduction
 This document is a *User Manual* for the system called **Simon Daykin** of the homosapien architecture.
 The purpose of the document is to give interfacing systems and users an understanding of how to get the best out of the system, including an plethora of user information such as:
 - Interfacing
 - Operating Modes & Tips
 - Maximising Performance & Efficiency
 - Known Bugs and Vulnerabilities

 For example, the manual covers information such as the nature of the system, how to collaborate easily and efficiently with it, and ultimately maximise the benefits of working with it.

 > Note, as with all documented systems, the user manual is purely the manufactures opinion of how things should be done

 ## System Overview

 Of the late 1970s manufacture, the system runs a [Xennial](https://en.wikipedia.org/wiki/Xennials) operating system, complete with a native Level 1 Autistic processor (previously marketed as the [Asperger](https://www.autism.org.uk/advice-and-guidance/what-is-autism/asperger-syndrome) processor).
 With a significant volume of long term storage, the system includes extensive data and binary executables in the domains of:

 - Technology & Digital Transformation
 - System and Service Engineering & Management
 - Critical National Infrastructure
 - Solution, Technical and Enterprise Architecture
 - Interfacing to Internal & External Senior Stakeholders
-- HMI features including Communicating, Storytelling & Presenting
+- HMI features including Storytelling & Presenting
 - Proven and tested interfaces used for Public Speaking, TV, Media & Press
 - High Assurance Information & Cyber Security
 - Public and Private Cloud for Mission Critical requirements

-In terms of physical aspects, the system is of the *Male* hardware model from a British manufacturing heritage.
+In terms of physical aspects, the system is of the *Male* hardware model from a *British* manufacturing heritage.
 The primary system cabinet is exactly 42RU high (1.88m / 6'2"), although slightly wider than the average data centre cabinet.
 Outside of the business operating environment, the system is tightly coupled with *Nicola*, and together they are developing enhanced and more modern systems called *Ian*, *Kate* & *Florrie*.

 ## Interfacing

 The system aims to be accessible to all other systems, with no access controls.
-Specifically role of hierarchy in systems architecture should have no impact on access control.
+Specifically, the role of hierarchy in organisational systems architecture should have no impact on access control.

 The systems has extensive interfaces, including
 - Co-located face-to-face